ztomm/express-responsive-images/README.md

 ### directScaling (boolean)
 `directScaling` and `directScaleSizes` is used to scale images directly if the query parameter `w` is set.

-Example `/images/img.jpg?w=180` scales img.jpg to 180px in width and caches it in `images-cache/180/img.jpg`.
+Example `images/img.jpg?w=180` scales img.jpg to 180px in width and caches it in `images-cache/180/img.jpg`.

-The query parameter is by default `w`, e.g `img.jpg?w=180`.
+The query parameter is by default `w`, e.g. `img.jpg?w=180`.
 The value is the width in pixels.
 The parameter name is changable with the option `directScalingParam`.

-If set to true and a parameter `w` is send then `scaleBy` is ignored.
+(`scaleBy` is ignored when `directScaling: true` and parameter `w` is send.)

 ```javascript
 directScaling: false